isabella232/dynamic-media-classic.en-1/help/uploading-encoding-videos.md

 ---
 # Uploading and encoding videos{#uploading-and-encoding-videos}

-To create single video or adaptive video sets for delivery to the web or mobile devices, you first upload your master video files to Dynamic Media Classic.
-Dynamic Media Classic encodes videos to MP4 format and it publishes video in the following file formats:
+To create single video or adaptive video sets for delivery to the web or mobile devices, you first upload your master video files to Adobe Dynamic Media Classic.
+Adobe Dynamic Media Classic encodes videos to MP4 format and it publishes video in the following file formats:

-* **MP4** - Dynamic Media Classic recommends MP4 as the preferred video file format.
+* **MP4** - Adobe Dynamic Media Classic recommends MP4 as the preferred video file format.
 Use MP4 files for the following:

   * HTTP Dynamic Streaming on desktops.
   * HTTP Live Streaming (Apple’s streaming protocol).
   * Progressive video delivery to Android™, BlackBerry®, and Windows® mobile devices

-  Dynamic Media Classic offers two workflows for uploading video files:
+  Adobe Dynamic Media Classic offers two workflows for uploading video files:

-* **Pre-encoded Videos** - You upload MP4 files directly to Dynamic Media Classic.
+* **Pre-encoded Videos** - You upload MP4 files directly to Adobe Dynamic Media Classic.
 With this workflow, files are not encoded at the time you upload them.
 The files are pre-encoded in preparation for delivery to the desktop and to mobile devices.

 * **Master source videos** - Upload master source video files and, at upload, encode these files to MP4 files.
 Encoded videos are labeled “Video” in the Browse panel.
-Dynamic Media Classic supports the encoding of video files in many formats.
+Adobe Dynamic Media Classic supports the encoding of video files in many formats.

   * Make sure the master source video files that you want to encode are supported.